chariotsofiron/assemulator/docs/assembler.md

 .set    <expression>
         Set the value of the label to <expression>
         These need to be forward declared

+.align  <expr>
+        Insert as much zero bytes as required to reach an address where <n> low order bits are zero.
+For example align 2 would make an alignment to the next 32-bit boundary.

 .org    <exp>[,<fill>]
         Sets the address of the current code to exp